UCLALibrary/voyager-archive/README.md

 #### Django container

-This uses Django 4.1, which requires Python 3.8 or later; the container uses Python 3.9.
+This uses Django 4.2, which requires Python 3.8 or later; the container uses Python 3.12.
-It shouldn't matter if Python 3.9 is used locally, as all code runs in the container.
+It shouldn't matter what version of Python is used locally, as all code runs in the container.

 The container runs via `docker_scripts/entrypoint.sh`, which
 * Updates container with any new requirements, if the image hasn't been rebuilt (DEV environment only).